Am0rphous/Awesome/SysAdmin/README.md

 - [Awesome Security](https://github.com/sbilly/awesome-security) | A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
 - [Awesome Security Hardening](https://github.com/decalage2/awesome-security-hardening) | A collection of awesome security hardening guides, tools and other resources.
 - [Awesome Security Talks](https://github.com/PaulSec/awesome-sec-talks)| A collected list of awesome security talks.
+- [Common Criteria Protection Profiles](https://commoncriteria.github.io) - Common Criteria Protection Profiles (CCPP) are a standardized method for evaluating and certifying the security of information technology products.
+Common Criteria (CC) is an international framework for evaluating the security properties of IT systems and is recognized and accepted in many countries.

 - [Etcdmanager](https://github.com/gtamas/etcdmanager) - A cross-platform GUI and ETCD client.
 - [Horcrux](https://github.com/jesseduffield/horcrux) - Split your file into encrypted fragments so that you don't need to remember a passcode.
 - [Loki](https://github.com/Neo23x0/Loki) - Loki - Simple IOC and Incident Response Scanner.